Education in El Salvador: Curriculum

-Curriculum and Teachers
+In December 2014, the government of El Salvador entered into partnership with the United States Agency for International Development, in hopes of improving institutions of higher learning within the country with updated curricula and faculty training.
 The curriculum of schools in El Salvador is strictly set by MINED.
 The General Education Law of 1996, put forth by MINED, established a national curriculum that applies to both public and private institutions.
 However, this law did state that teachers could make modifications that they saw as "necessary".
 The same general curriculum is used in schools today, but in 2007, the curriculum was extended to a competencies approach.
 This approach was derived from Spain and simply ensured the completion of simple and complex tasks in a determined context.
 Moreover, since the decentralization of the education system in 2007, schools have been encouraged to adopt their own curricula to build a unique school identity.
 Overall, there has been little change to the curriculum since 1996, but topics such as sex education, child safety, gender and human rights have been integrated into school systems all throughout the country.
-The main reason the curriculum has not had any drastic changes since the 1990's is because of the lack of resources available in schools.
+The main reason the curriculum has not had any drastic changes since the 1990s is because of the lack of resources available in schools.
 For example, many of the rural school districts do not have access to the state-provided textbooks.
 This forces teachers to improvise and stray away from the state mandated curriculum.